USGPolytechnic/USG.github.io/docs/Power Budget.md

 | HDC1010YPAR              | 2.7V - 5.5V       | 3.3V                | 20mA             | 66mW       |
 | **Total (maximum) Power Consumption** | -                 | 3.3V                | 240mA            | 1164mW      |

-Final Microcontroller Selection & Rationale

-The PIC18F47Q10 is optimal due to its low power consumption, industrial reliability, and robust GPIO options.
-This selection ensures reliable performance and efficient integration with all sensors and peripherals.
-It is also highly compatible for the sensor part of the team’s circuit.
-Due to the I2C communication, it may communicate with the PIC18F47Q10 and carry the same voltage 3.3V.
-I would need to use pull-up resistors around some parts of the sensor and ensure correct amperage using these sensors as well.

 Power Source & Voltage Regulator Selection